Executive Summary

 Limited testing frequency that left new code unvalidated for months between annual assessments

-Narrow scope that couldn’t keep pace with their growing integration footprint across Stripe, enterprise white-labels, and new API surfaces
+Narrow scope that couldn’t keep pace with their growing integration footprint across new partners, enterprise white-labels, and new API surfaces

 Slow remediation validation that created uncertainty about whether fixes actually closed the exposure—often waiting until the next annual cycle to confirm